eduvpn/builder/README.md

 	$ ./builder_setup.sh

-This will create a GPG key and setup various configuration files.
+This will create a PGP key and setup various configuration files.
 Check the file if you are curious, it is very simple!

+If you want to use an existing PGP key, you probably know how to do that, but check the setup script to see what you need to do to make use of it.

 # Building